 In quantitative finance inference of models of predictive nature using historical data is obviously not new.
 Some examples include the coefficient estimation for CAPM, Fama and French factors.
 The granularity of data arising in HFT poses special challenges for machine learning.
 Often data microstructure at the resolution of individual orders, executions, hidden liquidity and cancellation including lack of understanding of how such granular data relates to actionable circumstances, namely profitably buying or selling shares, optimally executing a large order, etc.

-Looking at the complexities mentioned above in machine learning, it is particularly important if one is interested in becoming a quantitative trader or researcher to learn machine learning.
+Looking at the complexities mentioned above in machine learning, it is particularly important if one is interested in becoming a quantitative trader or researcher to learn machine learning for trading from a trading perspective.

 Free Courses in Machine Learning